Madisonkanna/madisonkanna.com/src/content/codebookclub.md

 # Group Coding Sessions.

-Every Sunday, we host a group programming session.
-Anyone is free to join, participate or just listen.
+Anyone is welcome to join, participate or just listen.

-**What:** For 30 minutes, we tackle a problem in the [Exercism.org JavaScript track](https://exercism.org/tracks/javascript).
-Once per month for those who want to focus on more data structure and algorithm questions, we will complete a problem from [Hackerrank's](https://www.hackerrank.com/interview/interview-preparation-kit) interview prep.
+**What:** For 30 minutes, we tackle a problem in the [Exercism JavaScript coding track](https://exercism.org/tracks/javascript).
+Once per month for those who want to focus on more data structure and algorithm questions, we will instead complete a problem from [Hackerrank's](https://www.hackerrank.com/interview/interview-preparation-kit) interview prep.

 ***When:*** Every Sunday from 2:30PM Pacific Time / 5:30PM Eastern Time to 3:00PM Pacific Time / 6:00PM Eastern.